trek-view/gopro2gsv/README.md

 The results of this work is published to either Google StreetView or Mapillary.
 In many cases we apply a nadir to these images to brand the video with our logo before uploading them.

-Both these tools accept video uploads containing either CAMM or GPMF telemetry tracks.
+Both these tools accept video uploads containing GPMF telemetry tracks.

 To suport this workflow GoPro2GSV supports a;

 Photo mode:

-1. takes timelapse images (equirectangular) and converts them into a single video with a GPMF or CAMM telemetry track
+1. takes timelapse images (equirectangular) and converts them into a single video with a GPMF telemetry track
 2. optionally adds a nadir to the resulting video
 3. stores output to local filesystem
 4. uploads video to GSV